 What's the Best Value?

-At GearLab, we don't rate the products we test based on their price, but we appreciate a good value.
+At GearLab, we don't rate products based solely on their price, but we appreciate a good value.
 Often, price and performance go hand in hand, but that isn't always the case.
 Sure, some of the more expensive options rate highly in our performance metrics, but some more affordable models, like the Lectric XP 3.0, get the job done for less.
 For riders operating on a tighter budget, we've tested a group of lower-priced bike options in our Best Budget Electric Bike review.

 We spend lots of time riding each bike to tease out the subtleties of their ride quality.
 The Aventon Level Step Thru is one of our favorites.